MCStuart/100-days-of-code/log.md

 **Today's Progress**: Started the [Random Quote Machine](https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-random-quote-machine) project from FreeCodeCamp.org.
 I spent most of my time today working with Paper Quote API and not succeeding.

 **Thoughts:** I still have trouble starting projects.
 It took me until later in the day to *actually* sit down and start, but I did and that's what counts.
-I'm using React and Hooks for this project and am excited to get to useEffect().
+I'm using React and Hooks for this project and am excited to get to use useEffect().

 **Link to work:** [Random Quote Machine](https://github.com/MCStuart/random-quote-generator)